Stepping Up Your Game: 8 Tips To Raise Your Freelance Rate On Ongoing Clients

 In any case, keep in mind that it’s better to have fewer, high paying clients than many, low paying ones.
 You will be able to work more concentrated, not rushing between projects and deadlines, and be more productive.

-5. Search The Competition To Figure Out Common Freelance Hourly Rates (And More)
+5. Research The Competition To Figure Out Common Freelance Hourly Rates (And More)

-You need to search your competition for two reasons.
+You need to research your competition for two reasons.

 First, to figure out the common hourly rates in your niche and level of expertise, if you don’t know already.
 Worst comes to worst, you can use this as an argument to back up your request.
 A simple search in Upwork or a question in job-related forums will do the trick.